-Two archaeological sites have been documented within 1⁄2 mi of the APE (Table 2-2).
-Site 45KI957, is a precontact lithic scatter located on an eroded slope above the Burke-Gilman Trail, behind the Botany Greenhouse (Louderback and Jolivette 2009; see Table 2-2).
+One archaeological site was documented within 1⁄2 mi of the APE.
+Site 45KI957 is a precontact lithic scatter located on an eroded slope above the Burke-Gilman Trail, behind the Botany Greenhouse (Louderback and Jolivette 2009).
 Materials observed were two lithic quartzite flakes and a chert projectile point mixed with historic-period debris (iron fragments, hardware, gardening tags, and ceramic sherds) in redeposited soils.
 The soil was most likely redeposited during construction of the former railroad line that the Burke-Gilman Trail currently resides on and disturbed during use of the greenhouse.
-This site is roughly a quarter miles southeast of the APE.
+This site is roughly a half mile southeast of the APE.